 Obviously, now you would be thinking that what could be the reason behind the seasonal difference between the two hemispheres?

 Well, just because the earth has an axial tilt of 23.4 degrees, there is a seasonal mismatch between the southern and the northern hemisphere.
 See the above image for a proper understanding.

 However, If you wanna know more about the earth’s tilt and how it affects the seasons on the earth, you can check this article.
 I can bet you will love this piece of article.

 For millennia, ancient humans have used different seasons as a guide to track the different full moons.
 Or, you can say for millennia, humans have used the full moons to track the changing season.
 However, seasons are not the only possible way to define different full moon names.

-What I mean is that the names given to the various full moons are based upon a couple of different sources.
-Out of all, the most famous and widely acknowledged full moon names come from the tribes of native American culture.
+What I mean is that the names given to the various full moons are based on a couple of different sources.
+Out of all, the most famous and widely acknowledged full moon names come from the tribes of Native American culture.